Jurassic001/HPBell_2024-25/README.md

 <br/>

 ## Connecting to drones
 First, install [Putty](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html).
-We'll use Putty to connect to the Jetson Nano (commonly referred to as the VMC) on the AVR drone and the ARK Pi6X Flow on the DEXI.
+We'll use Putty to connect to the Jetson Nano (commonly referred to as the VMC) on the AVR drone and the ARK on the DEXI.

 ### Connecting to the Jetson on the AVR
 1. Connect to the `Varsity Bells` wifi network
     - Password is `May152006!`
+    - Depending on which Jetson is installed (the primary or the backup, the network might be named `Varsity Bells 2`)
 2. Open the run dialogue on Windows or your terminal on any other machine
     - The run dialogue (<kbd>Windows</kbd> + <kbd>R</kbd>) keeps a history of previous commands, so if you value efficiency and automation I highly recommend using it
 3. Run `putty.exe -ssh avr@drone -pw bellavr22`
 4. You are in the command line of the Jetson now.
-If you don't know what commands to run, google it (i.e. "How to move around in Linux command line) or look at some of the other README's in AVR-2024
+If you don't know what commands to run, Google it (i.e. "How to move around in Linux command line) or look at some of the other README's in AVR-2024

 ### Connecting to the ARK on the DEXI
 1. Connect to the `dexi_002d` wifi network